turalgasimov/holbertonschool-shell/io_redirections_and_filters/README.md

 24-gifs -> lists all the files with a .gif extension in the current directory and all its sub-directories.

 25-acrostic -> decodes acrostics that use the first letter of each line.

+26-the_biggest_fan -> parses web servers logs in TSV format as input and displays the 11 hosts or IP addresses which did the most requests.